 One huge win I had was meeting the owner of a busy acupuncture clinic.
 She hosted me for several talks and referred clients to me.

 If you aren’t sure where to find groups in your area, try meetup.com or eventbrite.com.
 You can also do a Google search for “networking groups [your city]”.
 And once you go to one, the attendees will be happy to tell you about more events and groups in your area.

-At this point, you have a good sense of who you want to work with and what you want to specialize in.
-That’s why it’s a great time to put attention on building your list.
+If you have a good sense of who you want to work with and what you want to specialize in, it’s a great time to put attention on building your list.